Reducing the lengths of slim planar semimodular lattices without changing their congruence lattices: An estimate

-Next, take a slim rectangular lattice $L$ of minimal length such that $\Con L\cong D$.
+Next, we turn our attention to part (A).
+We can assume that $\Jir D$ is not an antichain since otherwise with any grid $G$ of length $n$ and $L:=G$, we have that $\Con G\cong D$ and $\len G=n\leq 2n^2$.
+Take a slim rectangular lattice $L$ of minimal length such that $\Con L\cong D$.
 We know from Lemma \ref{lemma:vltfLm} that $\Lamp L\cong \Jir{D}$, and so $|\Lamp L|=n$.
 Let $J\in \Lamp L$ be an internal lamp.
 Let $t^+_J$ denote the number of neon tubes of $J$ whose original territories are used.
 Similarly, $t^-_J$ stands for the number of neon tubes of $J$ whose original territories are not used; note that $t_J^+ + t_j^-=\NTube J$.
 Listing the neon tubes from left to right, let us write a letter $u$ for a used neon tube and a zero for an unused neon tube.
 Then we obtain a sequence $\vec s$ of length $\NTube J$ consisting of $t_J^+$ $u$'s and $t_J^-$ zeros.
 Subsequences $0\,u\,0$ and $0\,0$ are forbidden by \eqref{eq:kZmbTrMknHgl} and Lemmas \ref{lemma:middllunt} and \ref{lemma:twnTbs} since $\len L$ is minimal.
 For another look at $\vec s$, take the sequence $\vec w:= \phantom u\star u \star u \star u\dots \star u\star u \star u\star\phantom u$ of $t_J^+$ $u$'s and $t_J^+ +1$ stars that alternate.
 We can obtain $\vec s$ from $\vec w$ by removing some stars and replacing the remaining stars by zeros.
 Observe that only one zero can replace a star since $0\,0$ is a forbidden subsequence.
-Furthermore, for any two consecutive stars (which occur in a subsequence $\star$ u $\star$), at most one of the two stars can change to $0$ and so the other one should be removed since $0\,u\,0$ cannot be a subsequence.
+Furthermore, for any two consecutive stars (which occur in a subsequence $\star\, u\, \star$), at most one of the two stars can change to $0$ and so the other one should be removed since $0\,u\,0$ cannot be a subsequence.
 Hence, at most every second star can turn to 0 and the rest of the stars are removed.
-Therefore, the number $t_J^-$ of zeros is at most\footnote{Provided that $t_J^+ > 0$; this correction will be taken into account about nine lines after \eqref{eq:sWrhkkStDBnr}.} $\lceil (t_J^++1)/2\rceil$ where $\lceil x\rceil$ denotes the upper integer part of a real number $x$.
+Therefore, the number $t_J^-$ of zeros is at most\footnote{Provided that $t_J^+ > 0$; this correction will be taken into account about seven lines after \eqref{eq:sWrhkkStDBnr}.} $\lceil (t_J^++1)/2\rceil$, the upper integer part of $(t_J^++1)/2$.
 Since $\lceil (t_J^++1)/2\rceil\leq t_J^+$, we obtain that, for any $J\in\Lamp L$,